Japan plans carbon emission cuts, more nuclear energy | New Country 923

 TOKYO (AP) — Japan is calling for further efforts to cut carbon emissions by promoting renewables but also nuclear energy despite the 2011 Fukushima reactors meltdowns.

-Japan wants further development of renewable energy and has set a 22% to 24% target while maintaining nuclear energy at around the same level.
-It also pledges to reduce carbon emissions by 26% from 2013 levels by 2030.
-So far it has so far achieved a 7% reduction.
+Japan wants further development of renewable energy and set a 22% to 24% target while maintaining nuclear energy at around the same level.
+It also pledged to reduce carbon emissions by 26% from 2013 levels by 2030.
+So far it has achieved a 7% reduction and is making progress but needs more effort, the paper said.
+It said the cost of renewables also needs to come down.

+While the renewables account for 16% of Japan’s energy supply, nuclear energy remained at just 3% in 2017, compared to the target of 20% to 22%, according to the paper.
+Coal and natural gas accounted for 74%.

+Before the 2011 quake and tsunami that destroyed the Fukushima Daiichi nuclear plant’s cooling systems and sent three of its reactors into meltdowns, nuclear energy made up about one-third of Japan’s energy supply.